-Remember that you are in the U.S. on a J-1 visa program and you must remain at your placement during your program.
+Remember that you are in the U.S. on an exchange program and you must remain at your placement during your program.
 If you are having difficulties at your placement and you have been unable to resolve it with your supervisor, please contact AAG right away.